 How the Crèche Came to Pittsburgh

 During a business trip to Rome in 1993, Louis D. Astorino, chairman of the Pittsburgh architectural firm L.D.
 Astorino Companies, first saw the Vatican crèche and was moved by its beauty.
 Envisioning a similar display in his hometown of Pittsburgh, Astorino worked to gain approval from Vatican officials.
 Once he secured the actual plans for the crèche, he commissioned sculptor Pietro Simonelli to re-create the figures for Pittsburgh's version of the famous nativity scene.
 The Pittsburgh Crèche, sponsored by the ecumenical Christian Leaders Fellowship, first opened for public viewing in December 1999 at its permanent location downtown.

 What You Will See

 The figures in the crèche were built by first erecting wooden frames for their bodies.
 Then, their hands, feet, and faces were modeled from clay and covered with papier-mâché.
-Clothing for the figures was designed and sewed by Pittsburgh-area religious women, according to the Vatican tradition.
+Clothing for the figures was designed and sewed by Pittsburgh-area women, according to the Vatican tradition.

 When to Visit

-The Pittsburgh Creche is open to the public 24 hours a day at U.S. Steel Plaza.
-It opens every year on Pittsburgh's Comcast Light Up Night, which on Nov.
-18, 2018, and remains open until Epiphany on Jan.
-6, 2019.
+The Pittsburgh Crèche is open to the public 24 hours a day at U.S. Steel Plaza.
+It opens every year on Pittsburgh's Comcast Light Up Night, which opens on November 17, 2019, and remains open until Epiphany on January 6, 2020.
 Local musicians and choruses often perform inspirational Christmas music for visitors at the nativity scene will still be on display from November through early January 2021.